codeandfury/userstamp/README.md

 To better understand how all this works, I think an example is in order.
 For this example we will assume that a weblog application is comprised of User and Post objects.
 The first thing we need to do is create the migrations for these objects, and the plug-in gives you a `userstamps` method for very easily doing this.
-This will add the following fields
+This will add creator_id, updator_id, and deleter_id fields.

-    creator_id
-    updator_id
-    deleter_id (if true is passed)
+The delete field will only be created if a true argument is passed into t.userstamps

 ```ruby
 class CreateUsers < ActiveRecord::Migration